vaibhavsagar/website/content/blog/monad-anti-tutorial.md

     return (a' + b')
 ```

-and if you want to define variables in between you can use
+If you want to define variables in between you can use

 ```haskell
 g a b = do